 I feel ashamed.
 As an official cheese-lover who could eat it every day for every meal, I still haven’t dedicated a single line to cheese in painting!
 I must repent and compensate all cheese lovers for the lost time.
-This post is best enjoyed with blue cheese fondue, a cheesecake, a toast with butter and cheese, some nice onion soup with cheddar, a cheese muffin, a cheeseburger, or just a piece of sheep cheese on its own…
+This post is best enjoyed with blue cheese fondue, a cheesecake, toast with butter and cheese, some nice onion soup with cheddar, a cheese muffin, a cheeseburger, or just a piece of sheep cheese on its own…

 Cheese and Almonds

 There is no confirmed information on Clara Peeters.
 We’re led to believe she worked in Antwerp as one of very few female painters.
 Nearly all of her paintings are still lifes, a limitation imposed by contemporary culture on women who wanted to create art.
 If you study the side of the knife’s handle you will see Peeter’s signature.
 Actually, six of her known paintings include the same inscribed silver knife.
 Moreover, on the blade of at least three of these knives, there is a silver mark of the city of Antwerp.
 At Peeter’s time knives were carried by guests when they were invited to a party or were used as wedding gifts.

 Cheese and Artichokes

 Here we see another variation of local and imported foods juxtaposed by Peeters.
 There is the same knife, some artichokes, cherries, salt, local bread – and of course the cheese!